Tinker Tailor Soldier Spy (film)

 The film was produced through the British company Working Title Films and financed by France's StudioCanal.
 It premiered in competition at the 68th Venice International Film Festival.
 A critical and commercial success, it was the highest-grossing film at the British box office for three consecutive weeks.
-It won the BAFTA Award for Best British Film.
+It won the BAFTA Award for Outstanding British Film.
 The film also received three Oscar nominations: Best Adapted Screenplay, Best Original Score, and for Oldman, Best Actor.

 The novel had previously been adapted into the award-winning 1979 BBC television series of the same name with Alec Guinness playing the lead role of Smiley.

 Plot

-In 1973 "Control", head of British intelligence ("The Circus"), sends Jim Prideaux to Budapest to meet a Hungarian general who has the name of a mole at the top of British Intelligence.
-Prideaux, realising the meeting is a trap, is shot as he tries to flee.
-Control and his right-hand man George Smiley are forced to retire, and Control dies soon after.
-Percy Alleline becomes the new Chief, Bill Haydon his deputy, and Roy Bland and Toby Esterhase his lieutenants.
-They had already begun receiving Soviet Intelligence from a secret source (Operation "Witchcraft").
+In November 1973, "Control", head of British intelligence ("The Circus"), sends field agent Jim Prideaux to Budapest to meet a Hungarian general and potential defector, who has offered to identify a mole installed by Soviet spymaster Karla amongst the Circus' senior leadership.
+Prideaux realises the meeting is a trap, attempts to leave and is shot in the back.
+Control and his deputy, George Smiley, are forced to retire, and Control dies shortly after.
+Sir Percy Alleline becomes the new Chief, Bill Haydon his deputy, and Roy Bland and Toby Esterhase his lieutenants.
+In a flashback, we see that despite Control's and Smiley's suspicions, the four had begun handling a high-level Soviet source ("Operation Witchcraft"); Alleline later begins sharing Witchcraft intelligence with the Americans.

-Field agent Ricki Tarr warns undersecretary Oliver Lacon that there is a mole at the top of the Circus.
-Knowing that Control had the same theory, Lacon asks Smiley to investigate, helped by Tarr's boss Peter Guillam and retired Special Branch officer Mendel.
+Alleline and Bland meet with Permanent Undersecretary Oliver Lacon, the senior civil servant responsible for the Circus, to discuss the ongoing cost of a secret safe house to meet the Witchcraft source.
+After the meeting, field agent Ricki Tarr, currently in hiding due to being connected to several deaths in Istanbul, telephones Lacon to inform him of a mole within the Circus.
+Aware that Control had a similar theory, Lacon asks Smiley to investigate.
+Smiley recruits Peter Guillam and retired Special Branch Inspector Mendel to assist him.

-Smiley interviews analyst Connie Sachs, who was sacked for deducing that Soviet cultural attaché Alexei Polyakov was a military officer and suspecting he was running a mole in London.
+After setting up a base in the Hotel Islay, Smiley has Guillam steal personnel records and copies of the Circus' slush fund accounts.
+He discovers several Control loyalists were ousted after Prideaux's shooting, as well as a record of payment made to "Mr. Ellis", one of Prideaux's identities, after the shooting.
+In Oxford, Smiley interviews analyst Connie Sachs.
+Sachs had discovered evidence that Soviet cultural attaché Alexei Polyakov was actually a military officer, and suspected his true role was to run a mole in London; Alleline had scoffed at her findings and sacked her.